 A frequent media analyst in both English and French, he is the co-editor with Jennifer Ditchburn of The Harper Factor (2016), an analysis of the policy impact of Canada’s 22nd prime minister

 Pamela Fralick is an experienced leader who has been fostering positive change in Canada’s health sector for decades.
 Throughout her career, Ms. Fralick has distinguished herself in a variety of senior roles.
 A convener and innovator, Ms. Fralick is one of Canada’s leading, compassionate voices in the health sector.
-As the President of Innovative Medicines Canada, Ms. Fralick leads the industry association for Canada’s innovative pharmaceutical companies, working with its members and communities to ensure Canadians have access to the medicines they need, when they need them.
+Following many years of executive roles, she is now primarily focussed on her role as a board director, including with the Canadian Medical Association, Carleton University and Outward Bound International.

-Prior to joining Innovative Medicines Canada, Ms. Fralick was President and CEO of the Canadian Cancer Society, Canada’s largest health charity, where she oversaw a process of intense transformation, resulting in historic changes to the operational and governance structures of the organization.
+As a senior executive, Ms. Fralick’s most recent role was President of Innovative Medicines Canada (IMC), where she lead the industry association for Canada’s innovative pharmaceutical companies, working with its members and communities to ensure Canadians have access to the medicines they need, when they need them.
+Prior to joining IMC, Ms. Fralick was President and CEO of the Canadian Cancer Society, Canada’s largest health charity, where she oversaw a process of intense transformation, resulting in historic changes to the operational and governance structures of the organization.

 Ms. Fralick previously served as president and CEO of the Canadian Healthcare Association (CHA), the Canadian Physiotherapy Association, the Collegium of Work and Learning and the Canadian Centre on Substance Abuse.
 At each organization, Ms. Fralick led initiatives designed to enhance sustainability and improve outcomes for their members and stakeholders.
 Ms. Fralick has also held senior public service positions with Health Canada and the Department of National Defense.